 Join a student group so you can network with industrial professionals, develop skills in fashion show production, design, and fashion magazine production.

 Supplement your Fashion Merchandising degree with an Entrepreneurship Certificate so you can successfully run your own business.

-- Maker’s Space a place where students’ creativity comes to life one month ago
+- Maker’s Space a place where students’ creativity comes to life 4 months ago